-Question Management response How does the Audit Committee exercise oversight over management's processes for identifying and responding to risks of fraud?
-What arrangements are in place to report fraud issues and risks to the Audit Committee?
-Internal Audit provide the Audit Committee with updates of their work on fraud prevention and detection, including any significant identified frauds and the action taken.
-How does the Authority communicate and encourage ethical behaviour of its staff and contractors?
+Question Management response Are there any areas where there is a potential for misreporting override of controls or inappropriate influence over the financial reporting process?
+None known.
+Head of Internal Audit Opinion in 2017/18 did not highlight any weaknesses in this area.
+How does the Authority communicate with those charged with governance regarding their processes for identifying and responding to risks of fraud in the entity?
+Internal Audit provide the Audit & Risk Committee with updates of their work on fraud prevention and detection, including any significant identified frauds and the action taken.
+The Audit Fraud team at Sandwell Metropolitan Borough Council also provide training to the Authority.
+How does the Authority communicate ethical behaviour of its staff and contractors?
 There is an Employee Code of Conduct and Financial Regulations.
 Staff are regularly reminded of these.
 How do you encourage staff to report their concerns about fraud?
 Have any significant issues been reported?
-There is a Counter Fraud and Corruption Policy and a Whistleblowing procedure in place which explain the procedures to follow.
+There is a Anti Fraud & Corruption standing order in place and a Whistleblowing procedure in place which explain the procedures to follow.
 No significant issues have been reported under the Bribery Act.
-One whistleblowing disclosure was made in 2015/16 which was investigated.
-This had no impact on the financial statements and was not a financial matter.
 Are you aware of any related party relationships or transactions that could give rise to risks of fraud?
-The 2014/15 financial statement disclosure of related party transactions does not identify potential fraud risk.
+The 2017/18 financial statement disclosure of related party transactions does not identify potential fraud risk.
 Members and officers are required to make full disclosure of any relationships that impact on their roles.
 Members are required to declare any relevant interests at Authority and Committee meetings.
-Are you aware of any instances of actual, suspected or alleged, fraud, either within the Authority as a whole or within specific departments since 1 April 2015?
+Are you aware of any instances of actual, suspected, or alleged fraud either within the Authority as a whole or within specific departments since 1 April 2018?
 There are no known instances of fraud that have been identified during the year.
+Are you aware of any whistle-blower reports or reports under the Bribery Act since 1 April 2018?
+If so, how does the Audit and Risk Committee respond to these?
+There are no known instances that have been identified during the year.